-Coast to Coast Birding Hotspots by Season
+Coast to Coast Birding Hotspots for Every Season

 When it comes to winter birding, you have two options: Embrace the cold weather or avoid it entirely.
 For a full dose of winter birding in crisp temperatures, Sax-Zim Bog, northwest of Duluth, Minnesota, is the place to be.
 You might not tally more than 50 species during your visit, but the unique birds you will find, including snowy owls, great gray owls and northern hawk owls, will more than make up for it.